fernanucm/PLBASIC/README.md

 |Status : Program ended     | |                                        |
 +---------------------------+ +----------------------------------------+
 ```
+--->

-This snapshot corresponds to executing (with the command `RUN`, by pressing `r`) the example program `ball.bas` (bouncing ball).
+This snapshot corresponds to executing the example program `ball.bas` (bouncing ball) with the command `RUN`, by pressing the key `r` .
 The arrangement of these panels can be changed by moving and resizing them at will.
 When the command `MOVE` or `RESIZE` has been enabled by pressing the keys `m` and `z` respectively, arrow keys can be used to move and resize the selected panel.
 To select another panel, you press `TAB` and the panel heading is shown highlighted.

 #### Debugger Commands

 The `CONTROL` panel lists the available commands and their keyboard shorcuts between parentheses.
 These commands are the following:

-* `RUN`:       Execute the program up to its end or first breakpoint
+* `RUN`:       Execute the program up to its end, `stop` instruction or first breakpoint
 * `STEP`:      Execute the current statement (which is shown highlighted)
 * `% STOP`:    Stop the execution (`TODO`.
 Requires external DLL to be built)
 * `CONT`:      Continue the execution
-* `SETBK`:     Set breakpoint in the current (highlighted) line
+* `SETBK`:     Set breakpoint at the top line in the PROGRAM panel
 * `RESET`:     Reset the debugging session (reload the program)
 * `RENUM`:     Renum the program and reset
 * `OPEN`:      Open a file from a selectable folder